MOTTO: SUCCESS WITHOUT FAME

 James has worked as musical director and guitarist for saxophonist Clarence Clemons from Grammy award winning Bruce Springsteen's E-Street Band.
 He has three CDs to his credit: Night Vision, containing many original works,Elegance, a solo CD on nylon string guitar and Caribbean Connection his most recent CD, which features original compositions combined with island favorites.
 He is a versatile player who is comfortable performing and recording in many styles.

 James has played with society orchestras under the leaderships of Neal Smith, Lester Lanin and Mike Carney.
 He has performed at the prestigious Red Cross Ball and Heart Ball at the Breakers Hotel, Palm Beach with the Neal Smith Orchestra.
-Other regular venues include President Donald Trump's Mar-a-Lago, Palm Beach with various artists, The Colony Hotel, Royal Room, Palm Beach with impressionist, Rich Little, TD Center, Via Viscaya, Miami, Rideau Hall, Ottawa for Governor General, David Lloyd Johnston, the Shaw Center, the National Arts Center, Ottawa, the Chateau Laurier, Ottawa, the Eden Roc, Miami, at the Kravis Center of Performing Arts, the Meyer Amphitheater, West Palm Beach, The Japanese Embassy, Washington, D.C.
+Other regular venues include President Donald Trump's Mar-a-Lago, Palm Beach with various artists, The Colony Hotel, Royal Room, Palm Beach with impressionist, Rich Little, the Everglades club, the Bath and Tennis Club, the Sailfish Club, TD Center, Via Viscaya, Miami, Rideau Hall, Ottawa for Governor General, David Lloyd Johnston, the Shaw Center, the National Arts Center, Ottawa, the Chateau Laurier, Ottawa, the Eden Roc, Miami, at the Kravis Center of Performing Arts, the Meyer Amphitheater, West Palm Beach, The Japanese Embassy, Washington, D.C.
 He has played with contemporary groups including the Steve Chase Orchestra and Hot Brass Monkey.
 James continues to play with his good friends Dave Ward (alto sax), Don Bestor (piano), Bob Merrill (trumpet), Steve Ahern (trumpet/flugelhorn) Mark Marineau (piano) and Bill Mays (piano).